 S2 • E2

-My Brother's KeeperBoyce and Lolli lavish in their empty nest after Lyric heads off to boarding school, but not for long when Barton kicks Stamps out of his house and into the Ballentines'.06/19/2013
+My Brother's KeeperBoyce and Lolli lavish in their empty nest after Lyric heads off to boarding school, then Barton kicks Stamps out of his house and into the Ballentines'.06/19/2013

 S2 • E3

 Daddy and Mommy DearestBoyce and Lolli's old Vegas neighbors pay a surprise visit with their teenage foster child, but the Ballentines question their parenting skills.07/10/2013